-Food markets allowed to operate subject to adherence of strict standard operating procedures including the vendors staying at their workplaces for the duration of the lockdown Trade Facilitation / Business Support Reduction of fees on mobile money transactions and other digital payment charges in order to limit the use of cash and increase daily transactions limits for Mobile Money Intervening in the foreign exchange market by the Central Bank to save the shilling from depreciation and to smoothen out excess volatility arising from the impact of COVID-19 on the global financial markets Central Bank to provide exceptional liquidity assistance to financial institutions for a period of one year for those who need it.
-This measure will enable financial institutions to have sufficient liquidity to assist businesses which are being directly impacted by COVID-19 The movement of cargo trucks and cargo flights in and out of the country permitted despite the total lockdown currently being enforced Container depots in Kampala are operational Shifting movement of goods to rail transport Measures aiming to Facilitate the Cross-border Movement of Relief and Essential Supplies Include: Priority clearance of medical and essentia supplies; Tax exemption extended on specific medical equipment and sundries by Government of Uganda to support the fight against the Pandemic and Truck drivers are allowed to proceed on their journey as the samples are taken at the points of entry are submitted to the national lab or the mobile lab for processing Measures aiming at Supporting the Economy and Sustaining Supply Chai Continuity include: All designated border points of entry and exit of goods are operating as usual allowing movement of cargo across borders with a crew of not exceeding 2 people Use of electronic cargo tracking technology to track drivers whose results test positive for COVID-19.
-Ensured that operational guidelines issued during the period are relayed to clients and the public through all available channels of communication including social media.
-Encouraged importers and manufacturers to take on tax exemptions as provided for under the laws and allowed general extension of payment of duties upon request.
-Uganda Revenue Authority (URA) is facilitating Bond owners and clearing agents to access the bonded warehouses.
-Use of Online systems for cargo clearance and to respond to queries and inquiries, e.g. ASYCUDA, help tool to respond to queries.
-Categorisation of Customs officials as providers of essential services and thus enabling them to continue working during lock down Lifting of sanctions to allow the following business premises to operate: - Wholesale shops to open Hardware shops to open Metal fabrication and wood workshops to open Coordinating Ministry (National Insurance providers to start operations Restaurants to open but only on takeaway basis Warehouses to open Ministry of Trade, Industry & Cooperatives P.O.
-Box 7103 KAMPALA Uganda Contact Points) Tel: +256 41 230916; Fax: +256 41 341247; E-mail: ps@mtic.go.ug High Commissioner & Permanent Representative to COMESA Uganda High Commission
+- Container depots in Kampala are operational - Shifting movement of goods to rail transport - Measures aiming to Facilitate the Cross-border Movement of Relief and Essential Supplies Include: Priority clearance of medical and essential supplies; Tax exemption extended on specific medical equipment and sundries by Government of Uganda to support the fight against the Pandemic; and Truck drivers are allowed to proceed on their journey as the samples are taken at the points of entry are submitted to the national lab or the mobile labs for processing - Measures aiming at Supporting the Economy and Sustaining Supply Chain Continuity include: - 1.
+All designated border points of entry and exit of goods are operating as usual allowing movement of cargo across borders with a crew of not exceeding 2 people - 2.
+Use of electronic cargo tracking technology to track drivers whose results test positive for COVID-19. - 3.
+Ensured that operational guidelines issued during the period are relayed to clients and the public through all available channels of communication including social media. - Encouraged importers and manufacturers to take on tax exemptions as provided for under the laws and allowed general extension of payment of duties upon request. - 5.
+Uganda Revenue Authority (URA) is facilitating Bond owners and clearing agents to access the bonded warehouses. - 6.
+Use of Online systems for cargo clearance and to respond to queries and inquiries, e.g. ASYCUDA, Help tool to respond to queries. - 7.
+Categorization of Customs officials as providers of essential services and thus enabling them to continue to work during lock down - 8.
+Passenger public transporters to resume operations on 4th June apart from border districts where restrictions still stand - Lifting of sanctions to allow the following business premises to operate:- - Wholesale shops to open - Hardware shops to open - Garages for repair and servicing of automobiles to open - Metal fabrication and wood workshops to open - Insurance providers to start operations - Restaurants to open but only on takeaway basis - Warehouses to open - All shops and hotels to open from 26th May 2020

-25 Msasane Road Oysterbay

-P.O.
-Box 6237 DAR ES SALAAM Tanzania

-Tel: 2556 22 266 7200; Email: rkabonero@gmail.com or info@ughc.co.tz
+Coordinating Ministry (National Contact Points) Ministry of Trade, Industry & Cooperatives P.O.
+Box 7103 KAMPALA Uganda Tel: +256 41 230916; Fax: +256 41 341247; E-mail: ps@mtic.go.ug High Commissioner & Permanent Representative to COMESA Uganda High Commission 25 Msasane Road Oysterbay P.O.
+Box 6237 DAR ES SALAAM Tanzania Tel: 2556 22 266 7200; Email: rkabonero@gmail.com or info@ughc.co.tz